bangle-io/nalanda/README.md

 # Nalanda (wip)

-Nalanda is state management library designed for high performance, maximum scalability, and ease of use with TypeScript.
+Nalanda is a modern state management library designed for high performance, maximum scalability, and ease of use with TypeScript.

 ```
 npm i nalanda